Install Plugins

 With Cisco Secure Endpoint configured, you can now manually execute host isolation during an investigation, or allow Rapid7’s MDR SOC Analysts to take action on your behalf if you have opted into Active Response.
 This integration ensures that you can continue using your preferred security tools while enhancing your incident response capabilities with Rapid7’s expertise.

-You only need to install this plugin if you are using Windows Defender ATP for asset containment.
+You only need to install this plugin if you are using Microsoft Defender For Endpoint for asset containment.

 To set this up you’ll need: